After childbirth, hemorrhoids came out.

 Fortunately, the modern pharmaceutical market offers a fairly wide range of such drugs - finding a remedy for hemorrhoids after childbirth (if we are talking about the lactation period) is not difficult.

 • "Troxevasin" is available in the form of ointment and cream.
 It is intended for external treatment.
-The tool strengthens the walls of small vessels, eliminates itching and inflammation, relieves swelling.
+The product strengthens the walls of small blood vessels, eliminates itching and inflammation, and relieves swelling.

-• "Gepatrombin G" is a commonly used ointment for hemorrhoids after childbirth.
-It contains heparin (provides resorption of existing blood clots and prevents the appearance of new blood clots), as well as allantoin (has anti-inflammatory properties).
-The drug accelerates the regeneration processes.
+• "Hepatrombin G" is a frequently used ointment for hemorrhoids after childbirth.
+It contains heparin (ensures the resorption of existing blood clots and prevents the formation of new blood clots), as well as allantoin (has anti-inflammatory properties).
+The drug accelerates regeneration processes.

-• Also, the therapy regimen sometimes includes such products as "Relief Ultra" and "Relief Advance", which are available in the form of gels, ointments and creams.
-They contain shark liver oil, which perfectly copes with inflammation and activates regenerative processes, as well as benzocaine, which relieves pain almost instantly.
+• Also, the treatment regimen sometimes includes such products as “Relief Ultra” and “Relief Advance”, which are available in the form of gels, ointments and creams.
+They contain shark liver oil, which perfectly copes with inflammation and activates regenerative processes, as well as benzocaine, which almost instantly relieves pain.

 Folk remedies

-What should a woman who is diagnosed with hemorrhoids after childbirth do? should only be done under medical supervision.
-Traditional medicine, of course, offers a lot of recipes.
+What should a woman who is diagnosed with hemorrhoids after childbirth do? should only be carried out under medical supervision.
+Traditional medicine certainly offers a lot of recipes.

 • For example, many healers recommend daily sitz baths.
-You need to add decoctions of chamomile, string, sage flowers to the water, as these plants have anti-inflammatory properties, help relieve pain and speed up the healing process.
+Decoctions of chamomile, string, and sage flowers should be added to the water, as these plants have anti-inflammatory properties, help relieve pain and speed up the healing process.

-• You can also prepare medicine for internal use.
-To do this, pour 150 g of fresh aloe leaves with 300 ml of natural honey (it can first be slightly warmed up in a water bath, but to a temperature not higher than 60 degrees).
-Let the medicine sit for a few days.
-You need to take a small spoonful three times a day, preferably before meals.
-This remedy helps with constipation and therefore prevents further enlargement of hemorrhagic nodes.
-But do not forget that honey can cause allergies in a child - carefully monitor the condition of the baby.
+• You can also prepare a medicine for internal use.
+To do this, you need to pour 150 g of fresh aloe leaves with 300 ml of natural honey (it can first be slightly heated in a water bath, but to a temperature not exceeding 60 degrees).
+Let the medicine sit for several days.
+You need to take a small spoon three times a day, preferably before meals.
+This remedy relieves constipation and hence prevents further enlargement of hemorrhagic nodes.
+But do not forget that honey can cause allergies in a child - carefully monitor the baby’s condition.

-Of course, such home events cannot replace full-fledged drug therapy.
-In no case should you refuse the help of a doctor.
-Any recipes of traditional medicine can be included in the treatment regimen only with the permission of the attending doctor.
+Of course, such home activities cannot replace full-fledged drug therapy.
+Under no circumstances should you refuse the help of a doctor.
+Any traditional medicine recipes can be included in the treatment regimen only with the permission of the treating doctor.

 Surgical intervention

-Unfortunately, in some cases, hemorrhoids cannot be treated with medication.
-If we are talking about the third or fourth stage of the development of the disease, then the doctor may decide on the surgical removal of hemorrhoids.
-Today, there are many safe and simple procedures.
+Unfortunately, in some cases, hemorrhoids cannot be treated with medications.
+If we are talking about the third or fourth stage of the disease, the doctor may decide to surgically remove the hemorrhoids.
+Today there are many safe and simple procedures.

 • Ligation.
-At the base of the hemorrhoid, the doctor puts a special latex ring.
-Such a device completely blocks the blood supply to the tissues of the node, which leads to their death and independent rejection.
+The doctor places a special latex ring on the base of the hemorrhoid.
+Such a device completely cuts off the blood supply to the tissues of the node, which leads to their death and independent rejection.

 • Cryodestruction.
-This procedure involves the use of liquid nitrogen to freeze the dilated blood vessel and affected mucous membranes.
+This procedure involves using liquid nitrogen to freeze the dilated blood vessel and affected mucous membranes.
 The technique is used to remove both external and internal nodes.

 • Sclerotherapy.
-A special sclerosant substance is injected into the affected area of the vein, which causes the walls of the vessel to “stick together” and, accordingly, stop blood circulation in the affected area.
+A special sclerosant substance is injected into the affected area of the vein, which causes “sticking” of the vessel walls and, accordingly, cessation of blood circulation in the affected area.

-• infrared coagulation.
-The affected areas of the membranes of the rectum are cauterized using infrared rays.
+• Infrared coagulation.
+The affected areas of the lining of the rectum are cauterized using infrared rays.

-Such procedures are safe, do not take much time, do not require hospitalization.
+Such procedures are safe, do not take much time, and do not require hospitalization.

 Nutrition for hemorrhoids

 We have already dealt with questions about why hemorrhoids occur after childbirth, how to treat such an ailment, and what complications it can lead to.
 But it is worth remembering that nutrition is an integral part of therapy.
-A properly composed diet will help to improve the functioning of the intestines and strengthen the body.
+A properly formulated diet will help improve intestinal function and strengthen the body.

 During pregnancy, as well as after childbirth, many women experience constipation.
-And with such violations, the correct drinking regimen is extremely important.
-A person should consume at least 1.5-2 liters of fluid per day.
-Newly made mothers are recommended to drink tea (possible with milk), mineral water (still), compotes, juices.
+And with such violations, proper drinking regimen is extremely important.
+A person should consume at least 1.5-2 liters of liquid per day.
+New mothers are recommended to drink tea (can be with milk), mineral water (still), compotes, juices.

-It is important to include foods containing fiber in the diet, as this complex carbohydrate is a mechanical stimulator of intestinal motility and, therefore, prevents the development of constipation.
-The regular use of fruit and vegetable salads will positively affect the state of the digestive system.
-It is worth including in the menu lean meats (in boiled or baked form), sour-milk products (also help to cope with constipation), soups on low-fat broths.
+It is important to include foods containing fiber in your diet, as this complex carbohydrate is a mechanical stimulator of intestinal motility and, therefore, prevents the development of constipation.
+Regular consumption of fruit and vegetable salads will have a positive effect on the state of the digestive system.
+It is worth including in the menu low-fat meats (boiled or baked), fermented milk products (also help cope with constipation), and soups with low-fat broths.

-Of course, one should not lose sight of the fact that some fruits (citrus fruits, strawberries) can cause allergies in a child - they must be discarded.
+Of course, one should not lose sight of the fact that some fruits (citrus fruits, strawberries) can cause allergies in a child and should be avoided.
 It is also not recommended to eat cabbage, radishes, legumes, corn, radishes, as these foods are slowly digested and contribute to excessive gas formation.

-Mothers who are faced with a similar problem are advised to reconsider their lifestyle.
-For example, experts recommend moving more often, taking long walks in the fresh air.
-It will be useful to regularly perform a set of Kegel exercises - they eliminate stagnant processes in the pelvis, strengthen muscles and improve blood circulation.
+Mothers faced with a similar problem are advised to reconsider their lifestyle.
+For example, experts recommend moving more often and taking long walks in the fresh air.
+It will be useful to regularly perform a set of Kegel exercises - they eliminate congestion in the pelvis, strengthen muscles and improve blood circulation.

-It is extremely important to observe the rules of personal hygiene.
+It is extremely important to maintain good personal hygiene.
 You need to wash yourself after each bowel movement, using warm water (you can use decoctions of medicinal plants).
 It is better to use soft toilet paper.
-Hot baths and saunas are contraindicated for women with a similar diagnosis.
+Women with a similar diagnosis are contraindicated in hot baths and saunas.

-Hemorrhoids after childbirth is a consequence of physiological disorders.
-This is a varicose vein in the rectum, resulting in hemorrhoids.
+Hemorrhoids after childbirth are a consequence of physiological disorders.
+These are varicose veins in the rectum, resulting in hemorrhoids.

 When this disease appears, women experience pain, irritation, and others.
-If timely treatment is not started, severe itching or may appear.
+If you do not start timely treatment, you may experience severe itching or.

-During childbirth, strong loads occur in the pelvic part.
-He becomes weakened and more susceptible to various disorders.
-There is a decrease in the tone of the anal muscle tissue and a malfunction in the intestinal motility.
+During childbirth, severe stress occurs in the pelvis.
+He becomes weakened and more susceptible to a variety of disorders.
+There is a decrease in the tone of the anal muscle tissue and a malfunction of intestinal motility.

 Clinical picture of the disease